-Written consent for SaLT provision (aka 'consent to treat') is gained from those who have parental responsibility for the pupil.
-A standard letter is used to cover SaLT and OT provision.
-If consent is not gained in writing, the Service will be unable to clinically advise, oversee, or manage the SLCN of a CYP at WKS.
+Written consent for SALT provision (aka 'consent to treat') is gained from those who have parental responsibility for the pupil.
+A standard letter is used to cover SALT and OT provision completed on admission.

 Archiving casenote files and record keeping